doc4d/4d-web-studio/docs/model/model-overview.md

 ---
-id: model-editer
+id: model-overview
-title: Model Editor
+title: Qodly Models
 ---
-The structure of your project is called a [Model](model/model-editer.md).
+The structure of your project is called a Model.
 When you click on an empty space in the Data Model Editor, you can view the properties for your Model(coming soon).
 By default, a Model does not contain any default datastore classes; you have to create the datastore classes